GabrielCastilloH/harbor/README.md

 ### In Progress 🚧

+- [ ] Add button to go to chat under the match modal.
 - [ ] Integrate Stripe for payment processing
 - [ ] Premium features through Stripe integration
 - [ ] Change number to only allow three swipes per day.